spesmilo/electrum-docs/faq.rst

 To sweep private keys, go to the Wallet menu -> Private Keys -> Sweep.
 Enter the private keys in the appropriate field.
 Leave the "Address" field unchanged.
 That is the destination address and it will be from your existing electrum wallet.
+Click on "Sweep".
+It'll now take you to the send tab where you can set an appropriate fee and then click on "Send" to send the coins to your wallet.

 Where is my wallet file located?
 --------------------------------